crawl/crawl/crawl-ref/source/dat/strings/de/notes.md

 Stab is the usual German word for both wand and staff.
 We used:

 - magic wand = Zauberstab
-- magic staff = magischer Stecken.
-Taken from [5].
+- magic staff = magischer Stab

 Lair can be translated as Versteck (which also means stash) or Höhle (which also means cave).
 We used: